How long does the protection from the Intercept Technology™ barrier last?

 Shouldn’t keeping water from our metals be enough to stop corrosion?

-Not necessarily.
-The atmospheric corrosive gases such as chlorines, sulfurs, ozone, nitrous groups, when compared to water, are smaller, faster, and have a need to neutralize.
+Not necessarily; water is a factor in ferrous corrosion, but not necessarily in non-ferrous (non-iron) corrosion.
+The atmospheric corrosive gases such as chlorine, sulfur, ozone, nitrous gases, when compared to water, are smaller, faster, and have a need to react, to become stable.
 They can penetrate materials that water cannot.
 Also, it’s difficult to completely evacuate a package, especially if the package is big and bulky or oddly shaped.
 Intercept’s ability to preferentially react with and neutralize corrosive gases solves those issues.

 Are desiccants needed when utilizing the Intercept packaging materials?